akfldk1028/gridtrader_backend/scalping/instructions_v3.md

         - `current_price`: current crypto price
         -
 ### Data 3: Fear and Greed Index
-- **Purpose**: The Fear and Greed Index serves as a quantified measure of the crypto market's sentiment, ranging from "Extreme Fear" to "Extreme Greed."
-This index is pivotal for understanding the general mood among investors and can be instrumental in decision-making processes for Bitcoin trading.
-Specifically, it helps in gauging whether market participants are too bearish or bullish, which in turn can indicate potential market movements or reversals.
-Incorporating this data aids in balancing trading strategies with the prevailing market sentiment, optimizing for profit margins while minimizing risks.
+- **Purpose**: : While the Fear and Greed Index traditionally measures long-term market sentiment, for 1-minute scalping we adapt its use as follows:
 - **Contents**:
   - The dataset comprises 30 days' worth of Fear and Greed Index data, each entry containing:
     - `value`: The index value, ranging from 0 (Extreme Fear) to 100 (Extreme Greed), reflecting the current market sentiment.